 Who asks questions like this?
 It’s self-explanatory.
-A phone lens bag, or a phone lens pouch, is exactly what it sounds like.
+A mobile camera bag or a phone lens pouch is precisely what it sounds like.

-They differ from regular old generic bags in a couple key ways.
+They differ from regular old generic bags in a couple of crucial ways.
 Usually, it’s that lens bags are divided into compartments to aid in organization.
-Lenses tend to be quite vulnerable, so it’s a bad idea to just leave them loose and jangling around with other things.
-Furthermore, most lens bags have straps or loops that allow you to keep them on your person and easily accessible.
+Lenses tend to be quite vulnerable, so it’s a bad idea just to leave them loose and jangling around with other things.
+Furthermore, most camera bags have straps or loops that allow you to keep them on your person and easily accessible.

-You could use a plain old plastic grocery bag if you needed to, but that doesn’t really seem very appealing, does it?
+You could use an everyday old plastic grocery bag if you needed to, but that doesn’t seem very appealing, does it?

-The primary purpose of a lens bag is to organize and store lenses.
+The primary purpose of a mobile phone camera bag is to organize and store lenses.
 That’s pretty straightforward.
-Ideally it will do so in a way that makes it a piece of cake to grab the lens and attach it to your phone quickly.
+Ideally, it will do so in a way that makes it a piece of cake to grab the lens and attach it to your phone quickly.

 Secondarily, lens bags offer protection from the elements.
-Lenses can represent significant investments, especially if you’ve purchased high end lenses like those made by Moment.
-Protecting them is absolutely vital.
-Water or even just humidity can damage your lens, so sealed bags and pouches are very useful.
-Lens bags are always made of some soft material like neoprene so that in the unthinkable event that you lose a lens cap you can store a lens somewhat safely.
+Lenses can represent significant investments, especially if you’ve purchased high-end lenses like those made by Moment.
+Protecting them is vital – they’re expensive!
+Water or even just humidity can damage your lens, so sealed bags and pouches are handy.
+Lens bags are always made of some soft material like neoprene so that in the unlikely event that you lose a lens cap, you can store a lens somewhat safely.

 Please don’t lose your lens caps, though.

-What to Look for in a Phone Lens Bag?
+What to Look for in a Phone Camera Bag?

 Here are factors to consider: